Bank of Ireland Conveyancing Lender Panel Compliance Tool

 COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
 It is supported by PI insurers such as AmTrust.
 It is a unique risk management tool.

-This system is the only way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with alerts on Bank of Ireland’s changes.
-Even though using this technology is not a prerequisite for Bank of Ireland , demonstrating you can stay up to date with Bank of Ireland’s Handbook requirements is a helpful support to your panel application and, more importantly, protect your panel status.
+This system optimises the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Bank of Ireland’s changes.
+While using this technology is not a prerequisite for Bank of Ireland , demonstrating you can stay up to date with Bank of Ireland’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, protect your firm’s panel status.

-The system creates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, leads to reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
+It is also user friendly, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by Bank of Ireland

 Banks and building societies frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Bank of Ireland are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes